-- Initially address sound attenuation by considering vertical and horizontal alignment as described in the Design Criteria.
-The intent is to eliminate the need for sound attenuation through the appropriate design of the transportation facility (A). - Utilize landform and berming strategies or integrated landform and wall systems for noise protection rather than stand-alone sound walls (C, D, E). - Incorporate a 90 degree stepped or sinuous horizon line at the top of walls.
+- Initially address sound attenuation by • considering vertical and horizontal alignment as described in the Design Criteria.
+The intent is to eliminate the need for sound attenuation through the appropriate design of the transportation facility (A). - Utilize landform and berming strategies or integrated landform and wall systems for sound attenuation rather than stand-alone sound walls (B, C). - Incorporate a 90 degree stepped or sinuous horizon line at the top of walls.
 Elevation changes should be 6" to 24" in height.
 Angular and irregular designs are not appropriate for this segment (F). - Avoid placing sound walls on top of concrete barriers.
-Sound walls should be consistent structures using a consistent material.
-As an alternative design, install sound walls separate and parallel to barriers, leaving at least 8' in between (B). - Include simple, attractive textures and patterns on both sides of sound walls (i.e., sides facing local communities and lanes of traffic along I-70).
-Motifs or pictorial representations are not to be used on sound walls. - Integrate sound walls into the right-of-way of the segment with landscape planting as a transition between sound walls and the roadway.
-The use of grading and earthwork in
+Sound walls should be a consistent structure using a consistent material.
+As an alternative design, install sound walls separate from and parallel to barriers, leaving at least 8' in between (D). - Include simple, attractive textures and patterns on both sides of sound walls (i.e., sides facing local communities and lanes of traffic along I-70).
+Motifs or pictorial representations are not to be used on sound walls. - Aesthetic treatments can be considered on sound walls facing communities with coordination and a signed agreement regarding costs and maintenance.

-- the landscape area will allow for reductions in the height of the exposed sound walls (E). - Incorporate landscape screening on both sides of the sound wall. - Utilize variable grade options on both sides of sound walls to limit the height of the exposed wall to 12' (C, D, E). - The geometric alignment of sound walls should include variations created by earthwork, landscape or offset faces when viewed from the transportation facility. - Aesthetic treatments can be considered on soundwalls facing communities with coordination and a signed agreement regarding costs and maintenance.
+- Integrate sound walls into the right-of-way of the segment with landscape planting as a transition between soundwalls and the roadway.
+The use of grading and earthwork in the landscape area will allow for reductions in the height of the exposed sound walls (C). - Incorporate landscape screening on both ٠ sides of the sound wall. - Utilize variable grade options on both sides of ٠ sound walls to limit the height of the exposed wall to 12' (C, E). - The geometric alignment of sound walls should include variations created by earthwork, landscape or offset faces when viewed from the transportation facility.

-A | Initially address sound attenuation by considering vertical and horizontal alignment alternatives as described in the Design Criteria.
+A/ Initially, address sound attenuation by considering vertical and horizontal alignment alternatives as described in the Design Criteria.